Skip to content

 How does the car finance calculator work?

-The calculator uses different variables to work out the results including:
+The calculator uses different variables to work out the results, including:

-• amount borrowed
+• Amount borrowed

-• interest rate (APR)
+• Interest rate (APR)

-• length of the loan
+• Length of the loan

-• monthly payments.
+• Monthly payments.

-The car loan payment calculator will give you an approximate guide to what someone with a particular credit rating will get.
-However, when you apply for a loan, this will be based entirely on your particular circumstances, personal credit rating and the criteria of the loan provider – so your repayments may vary a little from the rough guide the calculator provides.
+However, when you apply for a loan, this will be based entirely on your circumstances, personal credit rating and the criteria of the particular loan provider.
+That means your repayments may vary from the figure the calculator provides.

 Compare car loans